banzaicloud/istio-operator/docs/upgrade/canary-upgrade.md

 #### Migrate second namespace

-1. Label the second namespace for the new control plane.
+1. Label the second namespace so that all workloads there utilize the new control plane.

    ```bash
    $ kubectl label ns demo-b istio-injection- istio.io/rev=istio-sample-v17x.istio-system